 I come from an artistic family so I have always loved art in many forms.
-During the last 15 years or more I have experimented with many different media such as watercolor, acrylic, pastels and charcoal.
-I have also created art in different styles such as Realism, Impressionism and Expressionism.
+During the last 15 years or more I have experimented with a variety of different media such as watercolor, acrylic, pastels and charcoal.
+I have also created art in different styles such as naturalistic Realism, Impressionism and Expressionism.
 My subject matter is varied as well.

 Recently, the overriding theme of my work has been one of nostalgia with some of my paintings and drawings drawing from the Vanitas style of painting which use symbolism to remind viewers of the transience of life, the futility of pleasure, and the certainty of death.
 Many of the objects I depict represent items that were owned by my own family members.

 Nostalgia is something that hits us all at one time or another, but increasingly so later in life.
 It is often a pleasant memory although it can frequently be tinged with sadness.
 During our lives, we are obsessed with objects that mean something to us or hold onto them because they meant something to someone else.
 I think about all the “used” things I have bought or seen at thrift stores or antique shops.
 I often wonder about the stories behind these objects and how or why they were important to the people that owned them.
 I am also wistful and saddened about those lost stories and lonely objects and want to give new meaning to those items.